alcantarar/Recurrent_GRF_Prediction/README.md

 force (GRF) data from accelerometer data during running.
 This approach is implemented in the following manuscript:

-*Predicting continuous ground reaction forces from accelerometers during uphill and downhill running: A recurrent neural network approach"* by Alcantara et al. (In Press)
+*Predicting continuous ground reaction forces from accelerometers during uphill and downhill running: A recurrent neural network solution"* by Alcantara et al. (In Press)

 ## Repository Files
 - `data/`: Contains example accelerometer data, GRF data, condition/demographic data, and RNN model file.